 - User name: Enter the username you found earlier.

 - Password: Enter the password you found earlier.

 - Pre-shared key: Enter 12345678.

 On the Advanced Settings screen, select the following:

 You will now see your new VPN profile in the Network Interface window.
-Click on your new VPN Profile, then click Connect.
+Select the new VPN Profile you created, then click Connect.